 The disputed account had $1,551,616.48.
-At one time, this account contained husband’s premarital funds.
+At one time, this account contained the husband’s premarital funds.
 It had been a joint account between the parties.

 He anticipated the account would be returned to joint ownership upon his retirement.
-He admitted he understood when he transferred the account into wife’s name that it was no longer a joint account.
+He admitted he understood when he transferred the account into his wife’s name that it was no longer a joint account.
 He understood that he did not have any ownership interest in it.

 Husband argued, however, that wife did not claim the account as her nonmarital property in her response to his interrogatories.
 She had at first did so in her supplemental pretrial memorandum.

-The trial court and the appellate court found that husband made a gift of the account to wife.
-It became wife’s nonmarital property.
+The trial court and the appellate court found that the husband made a gift of the account to the wife.
+It became the wife’s nonmarital property.
 The trial court judge had assessed the credibility of husband and wife.
 The judge believed more likely her version of the events in making its decision.